rrousselGit/flutter_hooks/README.md

 - useMemoized

-Takes a callback that creates a value, calls it, and stores its result so that next time, the value is reused.
+Takes a callback, calls it synchronously and returns its result.
+The result is then stored to that subsequent calls will return the same result without calling the callback.

 By default, the callback is called only on the first build.
 But it is optionally possible to specify a list of objects as the second parameter.
 The callback will then be called again whenever something inside the list has changed.

-The following sample make an http call and return the created `Future` whenever `userId` changes:
+The following sample make an http call and return the created `Future`.
+And if `userId` changes, a new call will be made:

 ```dart
 String userId;